Coleridge-Initiative/big-data-and-social-science/docs/06-ChapterViz.md

-*Cartograms* aim to encode the attribute value with the size of regions by distorting the underlying physical space. *Tile grid maps* reduce each spatial area to a uniform size and shape (e.g., a square) so that the color-coded data are easier to observe and compare, and they arrange the tiles to approximate the neighbor relations between physical locations [@DeBelius2015; @ProtoVis2015].
+*Cartograms* aim to encode the attribute value with the size of regions by distorting the underlying physical space. *Tile grid maps* reduce each spatial area to a uniform size and shape (e.g., a square) so that the color-coded data are easier to observe and compare, tile grid maps convert each spatial region to a fixed shape, such as a square tile and arrange these tiles to approximate and maintain relative physical positions of the regions  [@DeBelius2015; @ProtoVis2015].
 Grid maps also make selection of smaller areas (such as small cities or states) easier. *Contour (isopleth) maps* connect areas with similar measurements and color each one separately. *Network maps* aim to show network connectivity between locations, such as flights to/from many regions of the world.
-Spatial data can be also presented with a nonspatial emphasis (e.g., as a hierarchy of continents, countries, and cities).
+Spatial data can be also presented with a nonspatial emphasis (e.g., as a hierarchy of continents, countries, and cities, such as by using a treemap chart.).

 <div class="figure" style="text-align: center">
 <img src="ChapterViz/figures/fig9-5.png" alt="The US Cancer Atlas [@usca].
 Interface based on [@maceachren2008design]" width="90%" />